 Patricia Gwirtz, PhD, Graduate Advisor

 Each student is responsible for the completion of the requirements for the Masters in Medical Science Program according to the procedures that follow.
 Each item must be completed in the sequence and time period indicated.
-Forms are subject to revision at any time and should be obtained from the Graduate School of Biomedical Sciences' web site.
+Forms are subject to revision at any time and should be obtained from the GSBS Forms and Guidelines website.

 - The admissions committee will review all applicants for acceptance into the program.
 A student must have a bachelor's degree and must meet the general requirements listed in the catalog in effect at the time of application.
 In addition, the Medical College Admissions Test (MCAT) is required for admission to this program and applicants must have completed the following prerequisites: general or inorganic chemistry (8 SCH), biology (14 SCH), physics (8 SCH), organic chemistry (8 SCH), English (6 SCH), and calculus or statistics (3 SCH).
 All applications must be completed and received in accordance with the deadlines published in the academic calendar.
 Electronic application records will be updated before letters are mailed.
 Applicants may check their application records online at http://my.hsc.unt.edu for admissions decisions.
 No admissions decisions will be released by phone.

 - A student admitted to the Medical Sciences program must follow the lock-step curriculum.
-A minimum GPA of 3.0 must be maintained.
+A minimum GPA of 3.0 must be maintained in order to graduate.